WHY OTTO OCTAVIUS IS PERFECT IN SPIDER-MAN 2February 22, 2021

-In that moment, Octavius takes control of his life again and becomes a hero, fulfilling the promise what could be in the beginning.
+At that moment, Octavius takes control of his life again and becomes a hero, fulfilling the promise of what could be in the beginning.

 Alfred Molina’s Dr. Octavius still ranks high in the pantheon of comic book movie villains.
 Complex in his humanity and his villainy, he elevates Spider-Man 2 from merely good to unforgettably great.

-Reportedly, Alfred Molina has been tapped to reprise his role in the third Spider-Man movie for the MCU.
+Reportedly, Alfred Molina is reprising his role in the third Spider-Man movie for the MCU.